Sidharth Shukla

-Sidharth Shukla (12 December 1980 – 2 September 2021) was an Indian actor, host and model who appeared in Hindi television and films.
-He was known for his roles in Balika Vadhu, Broken But Beautiful 3 and Dil Se Dil Tak.
-He emerged as the winner of reality shows Bigg Boss 13 and Fear Factor: Khatron Ke Khiladi 7.
-He hosted Savdhaan India and India's Got Talent.
-He won the World's Best Model title in December 2005 beating 40 other participants from across Asia, Latin America, and Europe.
+Sidharth Shukla (12 December 1980 – 2 September 2021) was an Indian actor, host and model who mostly appeared in Hindi television and films.
+He was known for his roles in Balika Vadhu, Broken But Beautiful 3, and Dil Se Dil Tak.
+He was the winner of Bigg Boss 13 and Fear Factor: Khatron Ke Khiladi 7.
+He hosted Savdhaan India, and India's Got Talent.
+He won the World's Best Model title in December 2005, beating 40 other participants from across Asia, Latin America, and Europe.
 He made his acting debut with a lead role in the 2008 show Babul Ka Aangann Chootey Na.
 In 2014, Shukla made his Bollywood debut in a supporting role in Humpty Sharma Ki Dulhania.

 Life and career

 1980–2007: Early life and career beginnings

 Sidharth Shukla was born on 12 December 1980 into a Hindu Brahmin family in Bombay (present-day Mumbai) to Ashok Shukla, a civil engineer employed at the Reserve Bank of India and Rita Shukla, a homemaker.
+His family was originally from the city of Allahabad, Uttar Pradesh.
 He lost his father because of a lung disease during his modelling days.
 He has two elder sisters.
 Shukla attended St. Xavier's High School, Fort, Mumbai and holds a bachelor's degree in Interior Design from Rachana Sansad School of Interior Design.
 Shukla has described himself as a very athletic child, and represented his school in tennis and football.
 He played against Italian football club, AC Milan’s under-19 team, on their Mumbai visit as part of Festa Italiana.
 After completing bachelor's degree in interior design, Shukla worked in an interior designing firm for a couple of years.
 In 2004, Shukla was runner-up in the Gladrags Manhunt and Megamodel Contest.
 He appeared in a video "Resham Ka Rumal" sung by Ila Arun.
 In 2005, he represented India at the World's Best Model contest held in Turkey, and became the first Indian, as well as the first Asian, to win the title beating 40 contestants from across Asia, Latin America, and Europe.
 After winning the title, he appeared in advertisements for Bajaj Avenger, ICICI and Digjam.